carlmontanari/scrapli/README.md

 scrapli has made an effort to have as few dependencies as possible -- in fact to have ZERO dependencies!
 The "core" of scrapli can run with nothing other than standard library!
 If for any reason you wish to use paramiko or ssh2-python as a driver, however, you of course need to install those.
-This can be done with pip:
+These "extras" can be installed via pip:

 ```
 pip install scrapli[paramiko]
 ```

-The available optional installation options are:
+The available optional installation extras options are:

 - paramiko
 - ssh2 (ssh2-python)